shria-devarakonda/Shape-Spiral/README.md

 # Shape-Spiral
-A spiral created for you in whichever shape you prefer
+A spiral created for you square and triangle and star